By Allison Kugel

 Allison Kugel: So, you just put the loose scraps of organic food waste into a compost bin, let it sit for a recommended amount of time so that it can break down, and then you add it to your soil?

 Allison Kugel: I know you are an Executive Producer on this film.
 However, I’m curious why you didn’t want to be on camera?
-People should know about the work you do advocating for natural resources all over the world.
+People should know about the work you do to advocate for natural resources all over the world.

 Allison Kugel: One bit of information in the film is that we only have enough healthy and fertile topsoil for about 60 more years of harvesting.
 That really blew me away.